 - How to build high-quality links

-- Which links you should go after and which ones you should avoid like the plague
+- Which backlinks you should go after and which ones you should avoid like the plague

 I'll cover it all in this post.